EvasiveJosh/Pong-Game/README.md

 # Pong-Game
-Java Pong game utilizing basic AI
+Java based pong game, utilizing object orientation, graphics and basic AI for the single player option of the game